-Watertight doors may also serve as fire doors but need not be fire-tested notwithstanding the fire resistance of the division in which the watertight doors are fitted.
-However, such doors fitted above the bulkhead deck on passenger ships shall be tested to the FTP Code in accordance with the division they are fitted.
+Watertight doors may also serve as fire doors but need not be fire-tested if fitted on cargo ships or if fitted below the bulkhead deck on passenger ships.
+However, such doors fitted above the bulkhead deck on passenger ships shall be tested to the FTP Code in accordance with the fire rating of the division they are fitted in.
 If it is not practicable to ensure self-closing, means of indication on the bridge showing whether these doors are open or closed and a notice stating 'To be kept closed at sea' can be alternative of the self-closing.

-Where a watertight door is located adjacent to a fire door, both doors shall be capable of independent operation, remotely if required by SOLAS II-1/13.8.1 to 13.8.3 and from both sides of each door.
+Where a watertight door is located adjacent to a fire door, both doors shall be capable of independant operation, remotely if required by SOLAS II-1/13.8.1 to 13.8.3 and from both sides of each door.